Migraine vs Headache

 Other Symptoms

-• Migraines spawn other symptoms like nausea, vomiting, aura vision changes, light/sound sensitivity.
+• Migraines spawn other symptoms like nausea, vomiting, aura vision changes, and light/sound sensitivity.

 • Headaches generally lack additional symptoms beyond the head pain itself.